You can multiply your surfing fun by

 The next known browser with what it called "dynamic browser tabs" was

-Simulbrowse, now called NetCaptor,
+Simulbrowse, later called NetCaptor,

 released by Adam Stiles on January 3, 1998.
 The Amiga browser IBrowse introduced

 tabbed browsing in 1999.
 The browser Opera V4

 introduced tabbed browsing in 2000 (Opera had earlier introduced the multiple

 document interface enabling cascading and tiling of browser windows).

 next known browser to offer tabbed browsing

 was Mozilla in 2003, followed by Apple's Safari.
 However, once it became